yonatangross/yonatangross/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 💼 I'm a full-time Backend developer at [Access Fintech](https://www.accessfintech.com/).
+- 💼 I'm a Backend developer at [Access Fintech](https://www.accessfintech.com/).

 - 🐱‍🏍 I’m currently working on developing a smart hydroponic garden.